bowman2001/perplexdoc/content/blog/image/embedded/index.md

 {.p-first}
 <!--more-->

-This page contains demonstrations of the layout for embedded images.
-Their extended syntax is similar to the one for stand-alone images and is explained on the page about the [general image syntax](https://perplex.desider.at/doc/basic/image/syntax).
+This page shows the layout options for embedded images.
+Their extended syntax is similar to the one for stand-alone images and is explained on the page for the [general image syntax](https://perplex.desider.at/doc/basic/image/syntax).

-Most of the time an embedded image is the first element of a paragraph.
-By default, it’s half a paragraph wide and placed **at the beginning** on the **left** side.
-This is the default and similar to the first example.
+An embedded image is often the first element of a paragraph.
+By **default**, it’s resized to half the width of a paragraph and placed at the beginning on the left.
+This is also the normal size and the first example.

-Registering an image as a [resource](/doc/intro/workflow/resources) in the front-matter opens many other options.
-We can add a caption and an attribution for example.
+All the other following options are only available for images that are registered as a [resource](https://perplex.desider.at/doc/intro/workflow/resources) in the front-matter.
+Then, we can change the size and the position with parameters, add a caption or attribution, etc…

 ## At the beginning